ajbarrows/newAppointment/README.md

     └── edit
 ```

 `download` is for storing clean copies of files clients provide. `edit` is for those files with the consultant's edits.

+Additional appointments (i.e., on other days) with the same client will not overwrite previous appointments.